-- Translated 'word list' for ELA tests - Bilingual dictionary for all ELA items except for the full write portion of the ELA Performance Task; the full write is the second part of a Performance Task - Calculator on mathematics items in grades 3-5 - External protractor/ruler for online mathematics tests - Multiplication table for mathematics items in grade 3 - Members also agreed to keep the current scribing policy; members agreed not to restrict it - Members also agreed not to change the font style
+- Translated "word list" for ELA tests - ▶ Bilingual dictionary for all ELA items except for the full write portion of the ELA Performance Task; the full write is the second part of a Performance Task. - Calculator on mathematics items in grades 3-5 - ► External protractor/ruler for online mathematics tests - Members also agreed to keep the current scribing policy; members agreed not to restrict it. - Members also agreed not to change the font style. - Graphic organizers that are not created by the student (see Scratch paper policy)